graycoreio/daffodil/libs/design/sidebar/README.md

 > This method is deprecated.
 It's recommended to update all custom components to standalone.

+### Required imports
+The `BrowserAnimationsModule` or `NoopAnimationsModule` must be imported in the particular Angular `@NgModule` the sidebar is used in for the sidebar to render and work properly.

 ## Basic sidebar
 The default setting for sidebar is `mode="side"` and `side="left"`.